scollin/grails-shiro-cas/README.md

 * `security.shiro.cas.singleSignOut.disabled` (OPTIONAL): Boolean value controlling whether to disable Single Sign Out.
 By default, this is `false`, resulting in Single Sign Out support being enabled (matching the default for CAS).
 Note that this configuration value is used at build-time to modify the `web.xml`, and externalized configuration will not be taken into account during that phase.
 * `security.shiro.cas.singleSignOut.artifactParameterName` (OPTIONAL): The parameter used to detect sessions in preparation for Single Sign Out support.
 By default, this is `ticket` (matching the default for CAS).
 * `security.shiro.cas.singleSignOut.logoutParameterName` (OPTIONAL): The parameter used to detect logout requests.
 By default, this is `logoutRequest` (matching the default for CAS).
-* `security.shiro.cas.multiDomain` (OPTIONAL): Set to `true` for a multi-domain scenario.
-This will result in the server's base URL being substituted for the `security.shiro.cas.baseServiceUrl` if available.

 ## Example configuration

 Assuming that:
 * your CAS instance is deployed at context path `/cas` on `sso.example.com` on the default HTTPS port
-* your Grails application is accessed via a load-balancer at https://apps.example.com/my-app
+* your Grails application is accessed at https://apps.example.com/my-app

 A valid configuration would be: